dotnet/AspNetCore.Docs/aspnetcore/fundamentals/app-state.md

   This is usually caused by failing to configure at least one `IDistributedCache` implementation.
 For more information, see <xref:performance/caching/distributed> and <xref:performance/caching/memory>.

+If the session middleware fails to persist a session:

+* The middleware logs the exception and the request continues normally.
+* This leads to unpredictable behavior.

-* In the event that the session middleware fails to persist a session (for example, if the backing store isn't available), the middleware logs the exception and the request continues normally.
-This leads to unpredictable behavior.
+  The session middleware can fail to persist a session if the backing store isn't available.
 For example, a user stores a shopping cart in session.
 The user adds an item to the cart but the commit fails.
 The app doesn't know about the failure so it reports to the user that the item was added to their cart, which isn't true.

-  The recommended approach to check for errors is to call `await feature.Session.CommitAsync();` from app code when the app is done writing to the session. `CommitAsync` throws an exception if the backing store is unavailable.
-If `CommitAsync` fails, the app can process the exception. `LoadAsync` throws under the same conditions where the data store is unavailable.
+  The recommended approach to check for errors is to call `await feature.Session.CommitAsync` when the app is done writing to the session. <xref:Microsoft.AspNetCore.Http.ISession.CommitAsync*> throws an exception if the backing store is unavailable.
+If `CommitAsync` fails, the app can process the exception. <xref:Microsoft.AspNetCore.Http.ISession.LoadAsync*> throws under the same conditions when the data store is unavailable.

 ## SignalR and session state